 Combining such structures with Austria’s zero wealth tax, zero inheritance tax, and an abundance of double tax agreements (DTAs) to reduce withholding taxes on royalties, interest, and dividends, is another reason why Austria is a favored jurisdiction for some groups.

-That said, if you’re not interested in Austrian structures or investing in the Austrian stock market, then you may want to bank elsewhere.
+That said, if you’re not interested in Austrian structures or investing in the Austrian stock market, then you may want to open a bank account elsewhere.

 Remember: If you’re able to meet the opening requirements of private banks in Austria, you’ll probably be able to meet the requirements of banks elsewhere, possibly in even more prestigious jurisdictions as well.

-With this in mind, let’s look at who might want to consider opening a bank account in Austria.
+With this in mind, let’s look at who might want to open a bank account in Austria.

-Given the availability of stronger banking hubs with similar account opening requirements, it’s fair to say that the banking clients best suited to Austria are those interested in investing in Austria directly, doing business there, or looking to set up an Austrian structure.
+Given the availability of stronger jurisdictions with similar opening requirements, it’s fair to say that the client types best suited for bank accounts in Austria are those interested in investing in Austria directly, doing business there, or looking to set up an Austrian structure.

-If you already have a Privatstiftung or Treuhand, opening a bank account in Austria makes sense.
-Austrian banks understand these structures.
+If you already have a Privatstiftung or Treuhand, opening a bank account here makes sense.
+Banks in Austria understand these structures.
 And they know how to conduct due diligence on them without getting frazzled.
 So naturally, they’re comfortable onboarding them as new clients.
-This is especially true for Austrian private banks.
+This is especially true for private banks in Austria.

-In fact, if you try to open accounts with these structures in non-European banking hubs, you may struggle to find bankers that have even heard about them before.
+In fact, if you try to open bank accounts with these structures in non-European jurisdictions, you may struggle to find bankers that have even heard about them before.

 With this in mind, if you’re considering an Austrian Privatstiftung or Treuhand, speak with a qualified advisor.
 They should understand the specifics of your situation and any relevant DTAs before making a decision.

-If you’re looking to invest in the Vienna Stock Exchange, then opening a bank account in Austria can reduce transfer fees, exchange fees, and give you access to supplementary research and trading resources.
+If you’re looking to invest in the Vienna Stock Exchange, then having an account in Austria can reduce transfer fees, exchange fees, and give you access to supplementary research and trading resources.
 That said, most clients can access the same securities using Interactive Brokers and similar online trading platforms.

-If you do decide to open a bank account for the purpose of trading Austrian securities, make sure you confirm the fees that will be charged by the bank before opening accounts.
+If you do decide to open a bank account in Austria for the purpose of trading Austrian securities, make sure you confirm the fees that will be charged by the bank before you open an account.
 This can vary widely and is often negotiable.

-On the other hand, if your reason for opening a bank account in Austria is to invest in Austrian real estate, then a local bank will likely be required.
-In most cases, non-residents looking to acquire Austrian real estate will tend to use structures in order to reduce personal liabilities and provide for easy transfers in the future.
+On the other hand, if your reason for opening a bank account here is to invest in Austrian real estate, then a local bank account will likely be required.
+In most cases, non-resident individuals looking to acquire Austrian real estate will tend to use structures in order to reduce personal liabilities and provide for easy transfers in the future.
 And, Treuhand’s serve as a common structure for these transactions.

-Of course, if you have a business that is operating in Austria, has suppliers in Austria, or has customers in Austria, opening a bank account in Austria might also make sense.
+Of course, if you have a business that is operating in Austria, has suppliers in Austria, or has customers in Austria, having a bank account here might also make sense.
 This is also true if you have operations in surrounding countries and prefer to bank in a more stable jurisdiction.

 For instance, it’s not uncommon for Central and Eastern European companies to set up joint ventures or have business relationships in Austria, and then bank from Vienna.

-Like other European banking hubs, Austria offers a personalized approach to private banking and wealth management.
-Additionally, certain banks here are very in-tune to the needs of non-residents.
+Like other European jurisdictions, Austria offers a personalized approach to private banking and wealth management.
+Additionally, certain banks here are very in-tune to the needs and services of non-residents.
 And, some even cater to clients from Russia, CIS, and Central and Eastern Europe (CEE).
 If that’s you, Austria could certainly be a jurisdiction to consider.

-However, before rushing to open accounts in Austria, do your homework.
-You need to carefully examine the bank’s financials and check for red-flags.
-Some Austrian banks have notoriously poor financials.
-Other banks take on high-risk clientele that make them vulnerable to massive compliance failures, scandals, and prone to failure. .
-Likewise, it’s good to shop around and consider fee structures and which banks offer the particular banking services you need.
+However, before rushing to open an account in Austria, do your homework.
+You need to carefully examine the bank’s financials and check for red flags.
+Some banks in Austria have notoriously poor financials.
+Other banks take on high-risk clientele that make them vulnerable to massive compliance failures, scandals, and prone to failure.
+Likewise, it’s good to shop around and consider fee structures and which banks offer the particular services you need.
 After all, while Austria does have several excellent banks, not all banks are equal.
 And some can get quite pricey.

-Austria is one of many European banking jurisdictions that cater to non-residents seeking personalized attention and services.
-With this in mind, it’s important to consider the other alternatives before opening a bank account in Austria.
+Austria is one of many European jurisdictions that cater to non-resident individuals seeking personalized attention and specific services.
+With this in mind, it’s important to consider the other options before you open a bank account in Austria.

 So, here are a few other options:

-If you’re looking for private banking and wealth management, it’s hard to beat Switzerland.
-Depending on the type of account you’re looking to open in Austria, it’s possible that your minimum deposit will be sufficient to open accounts with top Swiss banks as well.
+If you’re looking for a private bank account and wealth management services, it’s hard to beat Switzerland.
+Depending on the type of account you’re looking to open in Austria, it’s possible that the amount of money you’re able to deposit will be sufficient to open bank accounts with top Swiss banks as well.

 If you’re attracted to Austria for Privatstiftung or Treuhands, you may want to consider Liechtenstein instead.
-After all, Liechtenstein offers similar structures and advantages while also offering a wider range of private banks that cater to non-residents.
+After all, Liechtenstein offers similar structures and advantages while also offering a wider range of private banks that cater to non-resident individuals.

 If your preferred investment is real estate and you’re looking for secure investments, favorable financing, and sought after real estate, Monaco could be worth considering.
 Additionally, many private banks in Monaco will offer creative financing.
 This is especially true for property.
 Although this can sometimes be limited to the French Riviera and surrounding areas.

-If you need help finding the best bank to open accounts within Austria, want to know which banks will actually accept you, or just aren’t sure where to turn, we can help.
+If you need help finding the best bank to open an account with in Austria, want to know which bank (and banks) will actually accept you, or just aren’t sure where to start, we can help.